martin-steinegger/academic-kickstart/content/en/authors/sooyoung/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.

 [[education.courses]]
-  course = "B.Sc in Electrical and Computer Engineering" institution = "Seoul National University" year = 2024.02
+  course = "B.Sc. in Electrical and Computer Engineering" institution = "Seoul National University" year = 2024.02